Which Diet is Best for a Healthy Lifestyle + My 6 TOP TIPS on Optimal Nutrition

 - Eat lots of bright and deeply colored organic produce- these are the most nutrient-dense (have lots of nutrients).

-- Make sure you’re eating enough- most folks trying to lose weight eat way too little and this backfires with weight gain, a slower metabolism, and a lower BMR.
+- Make sure you’re eating enough- many folks trying to lose weight eat way too little and this backfires with weight gain, a slower metabolism, and a lower BMR.

 - Don’t stress over each calorie.
 Have treats (not cheats) and don’t feel guilty about it.
 This is your LIFE, it shouldn’t be torturous.
 When you have well-earned treats, keep it in moderation (ie, not the whole tub of ice cream or half of the cake).